CutieCat6778/PhotoKit/README.md

 # PhotoKit
-It is a file managemer cli software, that helps photographers manage their files.
+It is a file manager cli software, that helps photographers manage their files.

+# How to use it?